-Use these instructions to do waterfall photography and also for any moving water photography.
-This is how you will get the milky water effect as we call it.
+Use these instructions for waterfall photography and any moving water photography.
+This is how you will get the milky water effect, as we call it.
 These are basic instructions.
 Even the beginner can get incredible milky water images.
-This is long exposure photography.
-Remember the most important thing here is a good Neutral Density Filter which allows you to slow down your shutter speed.
+The most important thing here is an excellent Neutral Density Filter that allows you to slow down your shutter speed.

-Step 1: You will need to put your camera on a tripod.
+Step 1: Put your camera on a tripod.
 You will also want to use a remote shutter release to expose the image.
-If you don’t have one you can also use the camera’s self-timer.
-This will not work unless you are using a tripod so if you are new to this please know, that’s an absolute must.
+You can also use the camera’s self-timer if you don’t have one.
+You absolutely must use a tripod.

 Step 3: Put your filter on your camera.
 Even on a cloudy day, you will want to use a Neutral Density Filter.
 It’s like sunglasses for your camera.
-You can do a longer exposure which is what makes the milky effect of the water movement.
-The darker the ND Filter the longer you can expose.
+You can do a more prolonged exposure, which makes the water movement silky effect.
+The darker the ND Filter, the longer you can expose it.

 Step 5: Set your Camera on a 2-second timer or use your shutter release to expose the image.
 Evaluate the image.
-If your image has hot spots (areas of overexposed white spots) slow your shutter speed down a stop and test again until it is just right.
-Remember the darker the filter the longer the exposure, and the milky flow looks better.
+If your image has hot spots (areas of overexposed white spots), adjust your shutter speed and test again until it is just right.
+Remember, the darker the filter, the longer the exposure, and the milky flow looks better.
 Be sure to read about filters if you are not familiar with them.